 As discussed in Introduction to Views, views allow you to filter and sort data however you wish—changing what data is shown, how the data is shown, and more.
 All the views in a worksheet utilize the same data, allowing you to break out of your typical one-look spreadsheet into many formats and layouts but retain all the same information.

-New views are great if you're managing information that needs to be viewed in different ways by different people—like designing a new rocket to go to Mars.
+New views are great if you're managing information that needs to be viewed in different ways by different people.
 You can keep all your project data in your workbook's primary view and create a new view just for upcoming tasks, a new view to show the timeline of completed activities, or a new view for tasks needing more budget or support.
 Create a new view whenever you want to show your worksheet's data in a new way.

-If you don't have the option to add a new view and your view selector looks like the following, then you do not have sufficient permissions to add new views on that workbook.
+If the + View buttons do not appear for you at the bottom of the views sidebar, then you do not have sufficient permissions to add new views to that workbook.
 Check out our article on Workbook Sharing and Permissions for more details.